oracle/graalpython/docs/user/Jython.md

     'java.awt.Dimension[width=200,height=200]'
     >>> win.show()

-This example works exactly the same on both Jython and Python on GraalVM.
+This example works exactly the same on both Jython and GraalPy.
-However, on GraalVM only packages in the `java` namespace can be directly imported.
+However, on GraalPy only packages in the `java` namespace can be directly imported.
 Importing classes from packages outside the `java` namespace also requires the `--python.EmulateJython` option to be active.

 Additionally, importing Java packages as Python modules is only supported under very specific circumstances.